NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

   console.log('Error: ' + errorMessage)
 ```

+we get a meager output of `Error: null`.
+The error that is shown in the console, is not accessible via JavaScript!

 But since we are plenty smart, maybe try to get error details with `WebSocket.onerror` event handler:

 ```JavaScript